bs2kbs2k/smlinux/README.md

 	smlinux update

 ## **How do I apply a patch after 60fps but before Dynamic Options or CHEATER?**
-*The following are examples for advanced users to use as reference, change filenames as needed*
+*The following are examples for advanced users to use as reference; change filenames as needed.*

 **Method One**: Starting from scratch

 1. Prepare clean source: `smlinux clone`
 2. Change to folder you just prepared: `cd ~/sm64ex`
 3. Apply 60fps: `git apply enhancements/60fps*.patch`
-4. Apply custom patch: `git apply enhancements/custom.patch`
+4. Put custom patchfile in enhancements folder then apply it: `git apply enhancements/custom.patch`
 5. Build with 60fps disabled in smlinux configuration: `smlinux update`

-If you enable 60fps in smlinux configuration, smlinux will attempt to apply as it does not know you have already applied it.
+If you enable 60fps in smlinux configuration, smlinux will attempt to apply as it is not aware when you applied included patches.

 **Method Two**: Starting from previous build with 60fps already applied - and maybe CHEATER and/or DynOS too: